 With almost 20% of global electricity lighting consumes per year, it has become imperative to turn to sustainable lighting solutions.
 Lighting has a devastating impact on the environment in a number of ways.
 Energy usage of certain lighting options demands a great amount of electricity leading to pollution from power plants.
 The materials used for the manufacturing of the products, especially mercury pose a grave risk to wildlife (reproduction problems and abnormal behavior) and ecosystems (terrestrial food chain soils and places with predominantly fish diet).
 Finally, lighting can result in natural light pollution.
+So read on to learn how to have greener home lighting!

 - Enjoying the benefits of daylighting